Efficacy and Safety of Cytokine Adsorption and Plasma Exchange in Patients With ACLF and Sepsis

 Interventions

 Both groups received comprehensive medical treatment, including antiviral therapy, anti-infection treatment, supportive care, symptomatic treatment, and prevention of complications.
-Artificial liver therapy was initiated for both groups on the day of enrollment, with treatments administered every other day for a total of three sessions.
+All patients will initiate ALSS within 48 hours of enrollment, with treatment administered every other day, for a total of three sessions.
 The experimental group: The first two sessions consisted of a double plasma cytokine adsorption system with sequential low-dose plasma exchange (DPCAS+LPE).
 This involved using a cytokine adsorption column (CA280,Jafron Biomedical Co., Ltd., Zhuhai, China) and a bilirubin adsorption device (BS330,Jafron Biomedical Co., Ltd., Zhuhai, China) on the same treatment circuit.
 DPCAS treatment was performed first, with an adsorption volume of 4500ml to 5000ml over 2 to 3 hours, followed by plasma exchange (PE), with 1000ml of plasma and 500ml of 4% albumin being infused.
 The third treatment was plasma exchange, with the same dosing as in the control group.

 Based on comprehensive medical treatment, the control group received plasma exchange(PE) treatment, where whole blood was processed through a plasma separator (MICROPLAS MPS 07, BELLCO S.R.L., Italy), with a portion of the plasma discarded and replaced with 1000ml of plasma and 500ml of 4% albumin.Three sessions of plasma exchange (PE) performed every other day.